ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/actuators.md

 ## What Are Servos?

 Servos are motors that are designed for precise position control.
 Instead of freely rotating when powered, servos listen to a control signal (usually [PWM](https://learn.sparkfun.com/tutorials/pulse-width-modulation/all)) to determine where to rotate.
-Some servos offer limited rotation (like 0°–180°), while others can rotate continuously (like ours).
+Some servos rotate continuously, while others rotate with a fixed angle range (like ours).
 More advanced servos have other ways to be even more precise such as a feedback system on top of the control signal, but that is not necessary for this competition.

 ## How to Use Servos?